scrazycarl/master_project_work_showcase/README.md

 Before starting the work, I used an existing model, developed by the lab that I worked for, to calculate global mercury emission.
 Another model which is co-developed in the lab for calculating gaseous mercury concentration distribution is used to calculate the global mercury concentration distribution.

+### Goal
+1. Model the mercury emission scenario.
+ 1. An emission calculation model was developed by Ecosystem Design Lab.
+I use this to calculate global mercury emission.
+ 2. *Comparison by visualisation*: I needed to reproduce a similar visualisation in R and compare it to original visualisation, without knowing what program or how the visualisation was generated in the reference.
+2. Propose mitigation strategy to reduce mercury pollution:
+ 1. Propose strategy on a global scale to reduce global mercury emission and concentraiton.
+ 2. *Compare the result by visualisation*
+3. Study the effect of mitigation strategy on a local scale
 ## Result of the study

 ### Graphic comparison of mercury emission scenario